 The income summary account is an account that receives all the temporary accounts of a business upon closing them at the end of every accounting period.
-It means that the value of each account in the income statement is debited and then credited as one value to the income summary account.
+This means that the value of each account in the income statement is debited from the temporary accounts and then credited as one value to the income summary account.

-After all temporary accounts have been transferred to the income summary account, the balance in the account will be closed and transferred to the capital account for a sole proprietorship or to the ‘retained earnings’ for a corporation.
+After all temporary accounts have been transferred to the income summary account, the balance in each temporary account will be closed and transferred to the capital account for a sole proprietorship or to “retained earnings” for a corporation.

 Income Summary vs. Income Statement

 Many people become confused between income summary and income statement since both concepts provide a report of the nets and losses of a company.
 However, the two are different, and the following points are some of their differences:

 - Temporary vs. permanent account – The most basic difference between the two accounts is that the income statement is a permanent account, reflecting the income and expenses of a company.
 The income summary, on the other hand, is a temporary account, which is where other temporary accounts like revenues and expenses are compiled.

 - The details in the income statement are transferred to the income summary account where the expenses are deducted from the revenues to determine if the business made a profit or a loss.

 - Debit and credit – When the accounts in the income statement are transferred, the values are debited from the accounts and then credited to the income summary account.

 - The income statement is used for recording expenses and revenues in one sheet.
 Income summary, on the other hand, is for closing records of expenses and revenues for a given accounting period.